OfficeDev/office-js-docs-pr/docs/design/design-toolkits.md

 # Design tool kits

-To help you get started, we've created tool kits to use with either the [Sketch](https://www.sketch.com/) application for Mac or the [Adobe XD](https://www.adobe.com/products/xd/features.html) application for Windows or Mac.
-You can find all of our available patterns here with brief descriptions and layout recommendations.
+To help you get started, we've created tool kits for use with either the [Sketch](https://www.sketch.com/) application for Mac or the [Adobe XD](https://www.adobe.com/products/xd/features.html) application for Windows or Mac.
+The following downloads include all of our available patterns, along with brief descriptions and layout recommendations.

 ## Downloads